Note: The program is available year round, except for the Sidney Island caches (which are disabled November - March).

 - Obtain all the co-ordinates for the geocaches from geocaching.com.

-- Use either a GPS, Iphone or Blackberry to find the caches (when using a smartphone, download the geocaching app).
+- Use either a GPS, or smartphone to find the caches (when using a smartphone, download the geocaching app).

 - Respect the natural surroundings by staying on marked trails – all geocaches are directly accessible from trails or public areas.

-- At this time, only Parks Canada staff may place geocaches in the park.
+- Only Parks Canada staff may place geocaches in the park.

 Receiving your coin